-Outbuildings are required to be setback from lot boundaries in accordance with Table 2a of the R Codes, however a small outbuilding may be placed on two lot boundaries.
+Large outbuildings are required to be setback from lot boundaries in accordance with Table 2a of the R Codes.

 The required setback of outbuildings depends on the length and height of the wall.
 Generally, the longer and higher the wall the greater the setback from the boundary is required to be.
-As a general guide a setback of 1m - 1.5m is usually acceptable, depending on the distance from the existing dwelling and the size of existing development on site.
+As a general guide, a setback of 1m - 1.5m is usually acceptable, depending on the distance from the existing dwelling and the size of existing development on site.